 - In the distant past of Drowtales the elves apparently managed to take a piece out of one of the nine moons, and the resulting impact from one of the pieces hitting the planet is implied to have created the underworld where the story is set.
 The city of Sha'shi contains the most complete fragment of this piece of the moon, and it's implied that something about the moon is responsible for the elves mutating into drow and the reason that later generations have a higher rate of health problems.

 - A rogue moon in The Gungan Council crashed into Taris on Xyra's command, wiping out everything on the planet's surface.

 - Phobos is one of Mars's moons.
-Its orbit is slowly weakening, and in about 11 million years, it will either collide with Mars's surface or break apart.
+Its orbit is slowly weakening (due to the tidal effect of its orbiting Mars faster than the planet's rotation rate), and in about 11 million years, it will either collide with Mars's surface or break apart.

 - A recent hypothesis to explain one of the most mysterious features of Mars (its northern hemisphere is significantly smoother and about a mile lower in average elevation than its southern hemisphere) is that nearly the entire northern hemisphere is an impact crater from an object slightly smaller than Earth's moon.
 The same impact might also be the reason why Mars no longer has an oxygen-rich atmosphere, which it likely did a few billion years ago.

 - Neptune's largest moon, Triton, is in a similar degrading orbit, but due to its size it will take much longer for it to hit the Roche limit (about 3.6 billion years) than Phobos.

 Anime & Manga